-Most States, as a first step, have now included the requirement for audit committees in legislation, and the roles and mandated functions which must be followed.
-Some States have the bare minimum required of the audit committee in legislation, and rely on regulations and guidance materials to fill in the gaps.
+Most States have now included the requirement for audit committees in legislation and the roles and mandated functions which must be followed.
+Some States have the bare minimum required of the audit committee in legislation and rely on regulations and guidance materials to fill in the gaps.
 While other States are more prescriptive in their legislation.